-Grace Markos is our December author of the month!
+Grace Markos is our current author of the month!
 Grace has just completed a substantial and thoughtful memoir called Amazing Grace’s Cancer Journey.

 These photographs show Grace with the first edition of her piece; she previewed the piece and did a signing of her first edition during a recent hospital visit.